UPDATE (September 27, 2017): From Helen Neuhaus and associates:

 Date: July 25th and 26th, 2017

 The centerpiece of the bridge will not be exploded, imploded or end up falling into the Creek below.
 Rather the main span, which sits 125 feet above the water, is being lowered, in one complete section, onto a barge below.
 Once it is safely loaded and secured it will be barged out of the Creek and to a metal recycling facility in New Jersey.
 Given the size of the main span this will be a pretty phenomenal sight.
 The lowering process itself will take approximately 12 hours with additional time needed to secure the bridge to the barge.
 A maritime security zone on the Creek (to restrict boat traffic) will be in place during that time.
 If you have photos of the demolition process, please use the hashtag #byebyekbridge

 Implosion of Approach Sections

 Once the main span has been removed, construction crews will begin work on preparing for the demolition of the approach portions of the bridge.
 Preparation involves welding work on the structure itself and the creation of berms on the ground below to help absorb the shock and weight once the structures fall down.
-The implosion will occur approximately 6 weeks after the main span is removed.
-A final date has yet to be announced although is likely to take place in the early morning hours on a Sunday.
-We will post updates to this page regarding demolition dates when they are announced.
+Be sure to stay clear of fencing off and secured areas during the implosion.

 Post Demolition: A Second Bridge and Park Space